elfredscom/atVAKHS/README.md

 #### TODOs
 - Unified database and JSON model.
+- Multi-tagging and sorting
-- Run functions (start with email, rss, )
+- Run serverless and standard functions (start with email, rss, and custom)
+- ELFX Discovery